Sign in →

 Testing Algorithm

-For prenatal specimens only:
+Prenatal specimens only:

--If amniotic fluid (nonconfluent cultured cells) is received, amniotic fluid culture will be added at an additional charge.
+If an amniotic fluid specimen is received, an amniotic fluid culture will be performed at an additional charge.

 For any prenatal specimen that is received, maternal cell contamination testing will be performed at an additional charge.

-For skin biopsy or cultured fibroblast specimens, fibroblast culture testing will be performed at an additional charge.
-If viable cells are not obtained, the client will be notified.
+For skin biopsy or cultured fibroblast specimens, a fibroblast culture will be performed at an additional charge.

 Method Name